-Apparel and clothing in fashion industry has been most vulnerable in nature as it keeps changing in terms of trends.
-Apart from design, technology has always played major role in new trends to the market.
-As technology has emerged in electronics and IT sector it has also given new direction to fashion industry both in terms of fashion and product innovations.
-There are many drawbacks fashion industry faces and this brings great opportunity for innovations and technology up gradation to keep the balance between fashion and environment.
-Below are top 10 innovations defining future of clothing and fashion:
+Apparel and clothing in the fashion industry has been most vulnerable in nature as it keeps changing in terms of trends.
+Apart from design, technology has always played a major role in new trends in the market.
+As technology has emerged in the electronics and IT sector it has also given a new direction to the fashion industry both in terms of fashion and product innovations.
+There are many drawbacks the fashion industry faces and this brings great opportunities for innovations and technology up-gradation to keep the balance between fashion and the environment.
+Below are the top 10 innovations defining future of clothing and fashion:

 Color-changing garments are made from fabrics that have the property of their fibers to physically change color.
 This is possible thanks to the combination of electrical engineering, microfibers and color-changing pigments.

 The fabric is woven together with a traditional weaving machine where air conducting yarn is used, the inner rope is a really thin wire covered with a special pigment material that changes color when the temperature changes.
 These are connected with a wire to a computer chip.
 Via a wireless connection, a smartphone can be connected and the color change can be monitored.